 Head of Marketing

 Adam has Duchenne Muscular Dystrophy, a degenerative muscle waisting disease.
 However, Adam and his family do not see this as a barrier and he actively participates in activities that his able bodied peers are able to do.
 He has a black belt in Taekwondo and participates in park runs and wheelchair football.
-Adam is also our coach for DCFFC and is using his experiences in power chair football to help design activities aimed at promoting inclusion for our children who use wheelchairs.
+Adam is also our coach for DCFFC and is using his experiences in power chair football to help design activities aimed at promoting inclusion for our children.

 Jack organises the framing and auctioning of our donated sporting memorabilia and is responsible for organising fundraising football tournaments and group participation in The Bournemouth Marathon Festival.
 Jack is always willing to help out in any way he can and is a delightful addition to our team.